yegor256/blog/_drafts/_nutch.md

 {% jb_picture_body %}

 I'll be talking about Nutch 1.15.
 There is a later version 2+, but I didn't manage to make it work.
-If you know how, leave you comment below.
+If you know how, leave your comment below.

-I'd recommend you reading [this tutorial](https://examples.javacodegeeks.com/enterprise-java/apache-hadoop/apache-hadoop-nutch-tutorial/) first, to understand how Nutch works from the comamnd line.
-Well, it did help me.
+I'd recommend you read [this tutorial](https://examples.javacodegeeks.com/enterprise-java/apache-hadoop/apache-hadoop-nutch-tutorial/) first, to understand how Nutch works from the comamnd line.
+Well, it helped me anyway.

 Now, let's see how we can use Nutch without the command line.
-First, you need these dependencies in your `pom.xml` (Nutch is using [Apache Hadoop](https://hadoop.apache.org/), that's why the second dependency):
+First, you need these dependencies in your `pom.xml` (Nutch uses [Apache Hadoop](https://hadoop.apache.org/), that's why we need the second dependency):

 {% highlight xml %}